 Since the membrane and the seams sealed waterproof in the high-temperature process can quickly become damaged, the following care instructions should be followed.

 Ideally, functional clothing should be rinsed with fresh water after contact with saltwater.
-Otherwise, salt crystals can settle in the pores.
+Otherwise, the salt crystals can settle in the pores.
 For optimal care, sailing pants and sailing jackets should also be cleaned regularly.
 Modern membranes can be easily washed in the washing machine at 30°C.

 Please note:

-- Only wash with other functional clothing.
+- Wash only with other functional clothing.

-- Wash on delicate cycle at 30°C.
+- Wash on gentle cycle at 30°C.

 Don'ts

 - Use regular detergents from the supermarket, fabric softeners, washing powders, or bleach.
-Fabric softeners and fine washing powders settle in the pores, preventing sweat from being wicked away.
+Fabric softeners and fine washing powders get trapped in the pores, preventing sweat from being wicked away.
 Bleach damages the membrane, rendering it unusable.
 The perfumes in fine and conventional detergents also negatively affect the water-repellent surface of the fabric.

 - Use conventional stain removers: Only stain removers suitable for functional clothing should be used.

-Drying of breathable functional clothing
+Drying breathable functional clothing

 After washing, the sailing clothing should be air-dried.
 It must be protected from direct sunlight during this process.